amritofficial88/e-commerce_POWERBI/README.md

 # E-Commerce Store Analysis

 ## Description
 This repository showcases a Power BI dashboard built for an E-commerce store, aimed at answering key business and data-related questions.
-The analytical insights and findings generated from the dashboard are summarized in the results.txt file.
+The analytical insights and findings generated from the dashboard are summarized in the `results.txt file`.
 This project serves as a practical introduction for anyone looking to get started with data analysis using Power BI.
 <!--Analyzed E-commerce store data.
 Created an interactive dashboard using Power BI.-->

 ## Screenshot